ApolloAuto/apollo/docs/specs/Apollo_2.0_Software_Architecture.md

 * Routing: the routing module is to tell the autonomous vehicle how to reach its destination via a serie of lanes or roads
 * Planning: the planning module plans the spatio-temporal trajectory for the autonomous vehicle to take
 * Control: the control module executes the planned spatio-temporal trajectory by generating control commands such as throttle, brake and steering
-* CanBus: the interface where control commands are passed to the vehicle hardware.
+* Canbus: the interface where control commands are passed to the vehicle hardware.
 It is also where chasiss information gets passed through to the software system
 * HD-Map: this module is more like a library.
 Instead of publishing/subscribing messages, it is frequently used as a query fashion engine to provide add-hoc structured information regarding the roads
 * Localization: the localization module leverages various information sources such as GPS, Lidar and IMU to estimate where the autonomous vehicle is located.